AaltoSciComp/scicomp-docs/training/linux-shell-tutorial.rst

 ::

+ # what happens if 8.8.8.8 is down?
+How to make the command more robust?
- ping -c 1 8.8.8.8 > /dev/null && echo online || echo down  # what happens if 8.8.8.8 is down?
-How to make it more robust?
+ ping -c 1 8.8.8.8 > /dev/null && echo online || echo down

+ # takes a snapshot of the directory list and send it to email, then renames the file
- ls -l > listing && { mail -s "ls -l $(pwd)" jussi.meikalainen@aalto.fi < listing; mv listing listing.$(date +"%Y-%m-%d-%H-%M") }  # takes a snapshot of the directory list and send it to email, then renames the file
+ ls -l > listing && { mail -s "ls -l $(pwd)" jussi.meikalainen@aalto.fi < listing; mv listing listing.$(date +"%Y-%m-%d-%H-%M") }

+ # a few ways to empty a file
+ > filename
- > filename   # the easiest ever methond to empty a file cat /dev/null > filename  # yet another method of emptimg files ln -s /dev/null filename  # if you can't get the program to stop writing to the file...
+ cat /dev/null > filename

+ # extreme case, if you can't get the program to stop writing to the file...
+ ln -s /dev/null filename

 Pipes are following the same rules with respect to standard output/error.
 In order to pipe both STDERR and STDOUT ``|&``.